Hijab and burqa controversies in Europe: Turkey

 In 1998, a Turkish student was banned for wearing a headscarf at Istanbul University.
 In 2000, Nuray Bezirgan, a Turkish student, wore a headscarf at her college final exams.
-A Turkish court sentenced her to six months jail for "obstructing the education of others".
-The European Court of Human Rights upheld the ban in 2004, saying the rules on dress were "necessary" and did not violate the European Convention on Human Rights.
+A Turkish court sentenced her to six months in jail for "obstructing the education of others".
+The European Court of Human Rights upheld the ban in 2004, saying the rules on the dress were "necessary" and did not violate the European Convention on Human Rights.
 In October 2006, the European Court of Human Rights upheld the university ban again, rejecting a complaint filed by another Turkish university student.

 In October 2006, Turkish president Ahmet Necdet Sezer refused to allow Justice and Development Party (AKP) politicians whose wives wear the headscarves, at a ball marking Turkish independence, saying it would "compromise" and undermine the secular state founded by Kemal Atatürk.

 On 7 February 2008, the Turkish Parliament passed an amendment to the constitution, allowing women to wear the headscarf in Turkish universities, arguing that many women would not seek an education if they could not wear the hijab.
 The decision was met with powerful opposition and protests from secularists.
 On 5 June 2008, the Constitutional Court of Turkey reinstated the ban on constitutional grounds of the secularity of the state.
 Headscarves had become a focal point of the conflict between the ruling AKP party and the secularist establishment, which includes the courts, universities, and army.
 The ruling was widely seen as a victory for Turks who claim this maintains Turkey's separation of state and religion.
 After winning a referendum in September 2010, the ruling AKP vowed to support any student who was disciplined for wearing the headscarf on a university campus.
-Following this, the head of the Turkish Higher Educational council (YÖK), Yusuf Ziya Özcan, announced that instructors in universities may no longer take action against students wearing the headscarf.
+Following this, the head of the Turkish Higher Educational Council (YÖK), Yusuf Ziya Özcan, announced that instructors in universities may no longer take action against students wearing the headscarf.
 While this goes against the Constitutional Court ruling of 2008, most universities have started permitting students to wear the headscarf on campus.